Vyral/base-template/_posts/2018-07-11-introducing-a-new-member-of-the-family.md

 {% include youtube.html %}

 <p style="text-align: center;"><em>Heather Case, a member of the Radke Agency team, recently had a new addition to her family.
-Today want to introduce you to baby Isabel.</em></p>
+Today I want to introduce you to baby Isabel.</em></p>

 <center>&nbsp;</center>